Tai Hing Estate: History

 Tai Hing Estate is the oldest existing public housing estate in Tuen Mun District.
 The site was previously farms near the coastline of Castle Peak Bay before the land reclamation of the bay for the construction of Tuen Mun New Town.

 For the 60th anniversary of Hong Kong Scouting, the Scout Association of Hong Kong held the Diamond Jubilee Jamboree (鑽禧大露營) for 5000 Scouts, applying the theme World Harmony (大同) from 23 July 1971 to 29 July 1971 in present-day Tai Hing Estate in Castle Peak.
 The event was originally planned to be held from 22 July 1971 to 28 July 1971, but was pushed back one day later because of the typhoon attack to Hong Kong.
 The jamboree was seriously affected by the bad weather.
 The campsite was flooded and facilities were damaged.
 Campers had to retreat to San Fat Estate in Tuen Mun for shelter overnight.
 The Hong Kong Post Office issued a set of three stamps for the jamboree on 23 July.

 Facilities

 Tai Hing Estate is in Primary One Admission (POA) School Net 70.
 Within the school net are multiple aided schools (operated independently but funded with government money) and the following government schools: Tuen Mun Government Primary School (屯門官立小學).

 There are five secondary schools, three primary schools, two kindergartens, a market, a public library, a swimming pool and a post office in Tai Hing.

+Tai Hing Public Library of Hong Kong Public Libraries is in the Commercial Complex in Tai Hing Estate.